Q: Will a pet door installed in my door allow my pet to go in AND out?

 A: These locks allow 4 settings and are only available on the pet doors with rigid flaps.

-- Open - This setting allows the dog to go in and out freely in both directions.
+Open - This setting allows the pet to go in and out freely in both directions.

 Q: Is installation of a dog door in a ‘people’ door easy?

 A: That highly depends on the type of door, surface material and your handy skills.
-Please refer to the installation instructions for your specific product in order to help assess the difficulty of the installation.
+Please refer to the installation instructions for your specific product in order to help understand the difficulty of the installation.
+These can usually be found on the product page under the “Installation Instructions” tab.
 We also provide resources that can help locate an installer for your product.

 Q: I want a crystal clear flap, which doors can I get?

-A: Hale would be a good choice for more severe weather, although if you were looking for something with a little less insulating capability or are on a budget the Ideal Original or the Ideal Deluxe models could work for you.
+A: Hale would be a good choice for more severe weather, although if you were looking for something with a little less insulating capability or are on a budget the Ideal Ruff Weather, Ideal Original or the Ideal Deluxe models could work for you.